bisgardo/go-natural/README.md

 The only difference is that numbers are compared in their entirety even if they span multiple charcters.
 For example, `"2" < "10"` even though `"1" < "2"`.

 See [the tests](https://github.com/halleknast/go-natural/blob/master/natural_test.go)
 for a complete set of examples.

+Natural comparison is useful whenever strings are sorted for readability.
+It also allows correct comparison of e.g. semantic version strings.
+For instance, `"v1.2.3" < "v1.10.1"` as one would expect.

 ## Formal definition